tweag/nixpkgs-graph/README.md

 - `nodes.csv`, data after we have processed the json file using pandas
 - `first_graph.png`, image drawn with networkx
 - `first_graph.gexf`, data to be input if you want to use Gephi
-- `start.grapgml`, special file used to start Neo4j
+- `start.graphml`, special file used to start Neo4j
-- `first_graph.grapgml`, data to be input if you want to use Neo4j
+- `first_graph.graphml`, data to be input if you want to use Neo4j
 - `general_info.json`, file containing some basic information (number of nodes, number of edges, etc) about nixpkgs graph

 After that you can use the Cypher language to query, like: